Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Take-off Controller Design

-where \(\delta>0\) is a bias factor to compensate for increased efficiency in take-off due to ground effect, \(u_M\) is Laplace representation of the MRFT algorithm presented in Eq. \eqref{eq_mrft_algorithm}, \(u_{z0}\) is the last output of the PI controller, and \(C\) is a condition that is set permanently to true once the condition in the first line is violated.
+where \(\delta>0\) is a bias factor to compensate for increased efficiency in take-off due to ground effect, \(u_{z0}\) is the last output of the PI controller, and \(C\) is a condition that is set permanently to true once the condition in the first line is violated.
 The first line of Eq. \eqref{eq_takeoff_algorithm} corresponds to \(1^*\) position of \(S\) in Fig. \ref{fig:identification_scheme}, while the second line corresponds to switch position \(1\).
 The switching condition aims at minimizing the value of the bias present in the MRFT switching, which is perfectly achieved when \(u_{z0}\) produces a thrust that causes the UAV to hover.
 It is not always possible to have a clean measurement of acceleration which was the case in our experimental setup, and therefore we were using position measurement.
 Though position measurement is lagged by a phase of \(\pi\), take-off can be slowed down and a value of \(u_{z0}\) close to hover thrust can still be achieved.
 For position measurement case, the condition in the first line of Eq. \eqref{eq_takeoff_algorithm} would be \(z_I \leq \delta_p\) instead of \(\Ddot{z_I}\leq g+\delta\).

 Because the presented controllers in Eq. \eqref{eq_takeoff_algorithm} will be applied for all multirotor UAVs with the full model parameter's range in Table \ref{tab:parameters_range}, suitable values of the take-off controller parameters need to be designed.
-The optimization decision variables are the parameters \(K_p\), \(K_i\), \(\delta_p\), and \(h\) (MRFT amplitude) present in Eq. \eqref{eq_takeoff_algorithm}.
+The optimization decision variables are the parameters \(K^{tf}_c\), \(K^{tf}_i\), \(\delta_p\), and \(h\) presented in Eq. \eqref{eq_takeoff_algorithm}.
 A cost function has been designed to address the optimization of these values:

 where \(J_{bias}\), \(J_{time}\), \(J_{amp}\) are the costs associated with bias in relay, system rise-time, and excited process amplitude respectively. \(t_{h}\) is the duration MRFT switches high, \(t_{l}\) is the duration MRFT switches low, and \(t_{b0}=0.5\) is a constant that corresponds to the case when MRFT switching is symmetric, i.e. \(t_{h}=t_l\rightarrow t_{b0}=\frac{t_{h}}{t_{h}+t_{l}}\).
 The value of \(t_r\) is the time it takes to reach \(90\%\) of desired altitude from take-off (take-off is defined as passing 2cm altitude), and \(t_{r0}\) corresponds to the desired maximum rise time which we chose to be 5s.
 The value of \(a_r\) corresponds to the steady-state amplitude of the self-excited oscillation due to MRFT.
 The value \(a_{r0}\) corresponds to the desired maximum MRFT amplitude response and was chosen to be 0.3m.
 The selection of cost function input parameters reflects essential practical requirements of the auto-tuner.
 We found that a severely biased relay might force motors to function near their operational extremes.
 A long take-off time is not desired and can be dangerous due to the fact that at take-off, MRFT is also running on roll and pitch where rotor tips might hit the floor.
 The last risk accounted for is associated with excessively large amplitudes of the response, which might lead to crashes or undesired aggressiveness.
 The collective responses of systems at the vertices of \(\bar{D}\) (actually \(D\) resembles a cuboid in the system parameters space) was used to find \(J_{tot}\).
 We found that this optimization problem is non-convex so that multiple initial points were tested.
 Nelder-Mead simplex algorithm realized by "fminsearch" function in MATLAB\textregistered \(\,\)has been used.
 The resulted optimal decision variables are: